As Much as Humanity Can Hope for in the Long Term

 Significant research investments should be made in new paradigms, not merely in LLMs.

-We should develop new “extension” regulation around AI applications for libel and impersonation, as well as new guidelines for protecting intellectual property.
+We should develop new “extension” regulations around AI applications for libel and impersonation, as well as new guidelines for protecting intellectual property.

 …